Generative AI and Sales Productivity: Field Experiments in Online Retail: Introduction

 Our setting involves multiple experiments applying GenAI to distinct business workflows.
-Several features enhance comparability across these experiments: all applications were developed and deployed by the same technical team—covering algorithm design, model fine-tuning, and online rollout—and operated within the same firm, under similar organizational and competitive conditions.
-Despite this common implementation environment, the effect of GenAI on workflow performance is likely to depend on the scope of its marginal contribution relative to baseline conditions, which differ across workflows.
+Several features enhance comparability across these experiments: all applications were developed and deployed by the same technical team and operated within the same firm under similar organizational and competitive conditions.
+Despite this common implementation environment, the effect of GenAI on workflow performance is likely to depend on its marginal contribution relative to baseline conditions, which differ across workflows.
 In each case, the control group reflects the firm’s standard practices prior to GenAI adoption.
-For instance, in the Pre-sale Service Chatbot, the control group received no customer support; in the Search Query Refinement, the search function in the control group relied on standard machine-learning-based search algorithms; and in most other workflows, the benchmark was human input. \\
+For example, in the Pre-sale Service Chatbot workflow, the control group received no live or interactive pre-sale customer support; in Search Query Refinement, the control condition relied on standard machine-learning-based search algorithms with only lexical translation; and in most other workflows, the benchmark was human input. \\